Code-and-Compile/OPC-UA-Server-Simulation/README.md

 ====

 ## About repository
 In this repository you will find an example of OPC UA Server simulation where **Node-RED act as OPC UA Server**.
+Required node: https://flows.nodered.org/node/node-red-contrib-opcua-server

 > This respository is part of **OPC UA Course** published at ✅
 > https://codeandcompile.com/course/learn-opc-ua-with-node-red